GroundhogLighting/emp-doc/api-reference.md

 ## warn

-Prints a warning to the standard error, but continues processing the     script
+Prints a warning to the standard error, but continues processing the     script.
+This function can be used for informing the user of any     possible anomaly or probable misstake.

 **Parameters**